TluwaniMS/ES6-Essentials/README.md

 This refers to functions that are declared inside curly braces `{}` (a block).
 Variables declared in these blocks can not be accessed/used outside of the blocks.
 ## 3. Javascript Variable Declarers

+* `var`:

+-> Variables declared with `var` can be redeclared

+-> Variables defined with `var` must be declared before use

+-> Variables defined with `var` are not limited to a block or function scope

+-> Variables defined with `var` can be reassigned.
+* `let`:

+-> Variables declared with `let` can not be redeclared

+-> Variables defined with `let` must be declared before use

+-> Variables defined with `let` are limited to a block or function scope

+-> Variables defined with `let` can be reassigned.
+* `const`:

+-> Variables declared with `const` can not be redeclared

+-> Variables defined with `const` must be declared before use

+-> Variables defined with `const` are limited to a block or function scope

+-> Variables defined with `const` can not be reassigned.
 ## 4. Javascript Higher Order Array Functions
 ## 5. Javascript Arrow Functions
 ## 6. Javascript Sets